Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

 \end{remark*}

-The above proposition implies the (essentially obvious) result that VC dimension of a family of implicit quantum linear classifiers is upper bounded by the number of training examples.
-To see this, note that each $\rho_\Phi(x)$ is of rank 1, and thus that $\{\rho_\Phi(x)\}_{x \in \mathcal{D}}$ spans a subspace of dimension at most $\big|\mathcal{D}\big|$.
-We are however more interested in the application of the above proposition to the explicit model.
-Specifically, it shows that the VC dimension of a family of explicit quantum linear classifiers is upper bounded by the dimension of the span of the columns of the unitaries $\{W(\theta)\}_{\theta \in [0, 2\pi)^p}$ corresponding to the nonzero eigenvalues of the observable measured after the parameterized quantum circuit (recall from Eq.~\eqref{eq:otheta} that the columns of the unitary $W(\theta)$ are the eigenvectors of the observable $\mathcal{O}_{\theta}^\lambda$ implemented by the explicit model).
-For instance, if the final measurement projects onto the first $\ell$ computational basis states, then the VC dimension of the corresponding family of classifiers is upper bounded by $r^2 + 1$, where
+The above proposition implies the (essentially obvious) result that VC dimension of a family of implicit quantum linear classifiers is upper bounded by the number of training examples (i.e., the operators $\{\rho_\Phi(x)\}_{x \in \mathcal{D}}$ span a subspace of dimension at most $\big|\mathcal{D}\big|$).
+We are however more interested in the application of the above proposition to explicit quantum linear classifiers.
+In this case, we choose to focus on the upper bound $r^2 + 1$ because it has interpretational advantages as to what parts of the model one has to tune from the perspective of structural risk minimization (i.e., recall from Section~\ref{sec:srm_for_qlc} that one way to perform structural risk minimization is to tune the VC dimension).
+Moreover, in the case of explicit quantum linear classifiers, the bound $r^2 + 1$ is only quadratically worse than the bound $\dim\big(\mathrm{Span}\big(\mathbb{O}\big)\big) + 1$.
+To see this, we consider a family of explicit quantum linear classifiers with observables $\mathbb{O}_\mathrm{explicit} = \big\{\mathcal{O}_\theta^\lambda\big\}$, where